Profit Shifting and International Tax Reforms: Estimation of profit shifting: Empirics

-A large amount of information on various cases and techniques of tax avoidance has been released in the press, leading to a number of papers on different aspects of corporate tax avoidance (see for instance \citealp{clausing_2020, clausing_tax-motivated_2003, clausing_international_2006}, \citealp{cristea_transfer_2016} and \citealp{davies_knocking_2018} for transfer mispricing of goods, \citealp{hebous_at_2015} for transfer mispricing of services, \citealp{Laffitte_LTPS_2020} for sales shifting).
-In essence, the basic strategy multinational corporations use to shift profit is to shift sales from high-tax to low-tax jurisdictions, while moving expenses in the opposite direction.
-The measurement of profit shifting is challenging because it is not directly observable.
-Most of the literature follows the approach pioneered by \citet{hines_fiscal_1994}, which delivers estimated amounts of profit shifting that are unilateral.
+The measurement of aggregate profit shifting at the country level is challenging.
+Most of the literature follows, in spirit, the approach pioneered by \citet{hines_fiscal_1994}, which delivers estimated amounts of unilateral profit shifting.
 The premise of their methodology is that the observed pre-tax profits of a firm correspond to the sum of \textit{normal} profits and \textit{shifted} profits.
-Normal profits are determined by the combination of inputs and technology in production countries.
-Shifted profits are generated thanks to the fiscal environment and the incentives to shift profits out of production countries.
-Profit shifting is then estimated as the difference between total profits and estimated normal profits (excess profits).
-When the countries of interest are tax havens these are "excess profits" and when the countries of interest are non-haven these are "missing profits".
-Important papers based on macro-level data estimate the amount of profit shifted to tax havens for the U.S. or at the global level (\citealp{zucman_taxing_2014}, \citealp{clausing_effect_2016, clausing_2020}, \citealp{torslov_missing_2022}, \citealp{Jansky2019} or \citealp{garcia2021profit}).
-They generally provide estimates of unilateral profit shifting (either excess profits or missing profits).
-This amount might then be allocated to bilateral pairs using an allocation key. \citet{torslov_missing_2022} (TWZ hereafter) is the first paper to propose a bilateral allocation of profit shifting across production countries-tax havens pairs.
-However, while having many advantages, their approach is not suited to consistently estimate bilateral profit shifting in our framework.
+The combination of inputs and technology in production countries determines normal profits.
+Shifted profits are generated thanks to the fiscal environment and the incentives offered to foreign firms to shift profits out of production countries.
+Profit shifting is then estimated as the difference between total profits and estimated normal profits.
+When the countries of interest are tax havens, these are ``excess profits''; when the countries of interest are non-havens these are ``missing profits''.
+Papers based on macro-level data estimate the amount of profit shifted to tax havens for the U.S. or at the global level (\citealp{zucman_taxing_2014}, \citealp{clausing_effect_2016, clausing_2020}, \citealp{Jansky2019}, \citealp{garcia2021profit}, or \citealp{torslov_missing_2022}).

+\paragraph{The methodology from \citet{torslov_missing_2022}} Unilateral profit-shifting estimates may be allocated to bilateral pairs using an allocation key.
+TWZ are the first to propose a bilateral allocation of profit shifting across pairs of source countries and tax havens and pairs of residence countries and tax havens.